How to Become an Electrician: 6 Basic Steps to Journeyman Status

 How Long Does It Take to Become an Electrician?

 You can train as an electrician in as little as nine months through a trade school program.
 However, it usually takes between five and six years to become a journeyman electrician.
 That's because after completing a vocational program, your actual apprenticeship may last about four or five years.
-In certain cases, you also may have to wait a few weeks or months for an apprenticeship opportunity to become available since spots are sometimes limited in some regions.
+You may sometimes have to wait a few weeks or months for an apprenticeship opportunity to become available since spots are sometimes limited in some regions.
 However, you may be able to shorten your apprenticeship by getting credit for some of the classroom hours from your pre-apprenticeship program.

 What Education Do You Need to Become an Electrician?

 At a very minimum, you need a high school (or equivalent) education.
-But if you truly want to succeed, then you'll benefit from placing extra focus on certain subjects such as math and science during your high school studies.
-And you may want to pursue at least a small amount of post-secondary education in order to give yourself the sturdiest foundation you can.
+But if you genuinely want to succeed, you'll benefit from focusing extra on specific subjects such as math and science during your high school studies.
+And you may want to pursue at least a small amount of post-secondary education to give yourself the sturdiest foundation you can.

 - Simple mathematical arithmetic using fractions, whole numbers, decimals, and integers